ivanol55/security-hub-notes/README.md

 - These security alerts are separated between dashboards
 - No unified compliance checking

+# Elevator pitch

+Amazon Web Services has a lot of resources and accounts that you need to keep tabs on for security and compliance.
+This is too segregated and large to manage for any reasonable sized organization.
+Security Hub solves this by automatically gathering data, alerting on the security problems it finds, and prioritizing which one of them should be done more urgently.
+It covers most AWS resources, from EC2 machines, to S3 buckets, to networking permissions, to user security rules like password complexity and multi-factor authentication.

 # Setting up Security Hub

 ## Setup